Treatment Plan

 Barrier damage is one of the most underserved concerns in esthetics.
 Clients show up with tight, reactive, dehydrated skin – often caused by overusing retinoids, acids, or harsh cleansers at home.
 Some have been over-treated by previous providers.
 Their skin is inflamed, their moisture barrier is compromised, and they need a plan that prioritizes healing over results.

 The challenge is that these clients are often impatient.
 They want to jump back to active treatments.
-A structured barrier repair program gives you the framework to slow them down, explain the science, and rebuild their skin step by step.
-It also fills a clinical gap – most estheticians offer corrective programs, but few have a formal repair program for damaged skin.
+A structured barrier repair treatment plan gives you the framework to slow them down, explain the science, and rebuild their skin step by step.
+It also fills a clinical gap – most estheticians offer corrective treatment plans, but few have a formal repair treatment plan for damaged skin.

 Clients with signs of a compromised moisture barrier: chronic redness, tightness, stinging with products, flaking despite oily skin, or sensitivity that appeared after overusing actives.
 This includes over-exfoliators, retinoid users who escalated too fast, and clients recovering from aggressive professional treatments.